amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 :sc:`Rule modules`
 ^^^^^^^^^^^^^^^^^^

-Proselint rules are organized into modules that reflect the structure on language advice found in usage guides.
+Proselint rules are organized into modules that reflect the structure of language advice found in usage guides.
 For example, Proselint includes a module ``terms`` that encourages idiomatic vocabulary.
 It has submodules with specific kinds of terms that can be found as entries in usage guides.
-For example, one such submodule, ``terms.venery``, pertains to *venery terms*, which arose from hunting tradition and are used to describe groups of particular animals: for example, a "pride" of lions or an "unkindness" of ravens.
-Another such submodule, ``terms.denizen_labels``, pertains to *demonyms*, which are used to describe people from a particular place: for example, *New Yorkers* (New York), *Mancunians* (Manchester), or *Novocastrians* (Newcastle).
+For example, one such submodule, ``terms.venery``, pertains to *venery terms*, which arose from hunting tradition and describe groups of particular animals --- a "pride" of lions or an "unkindness" of ravens.
+Another such submodule, ``terms.denizen_labels``, pertains to *demonyms*, which are used to describe people from a particular place --- *New Yorkers* (New York), *Mancunians* (Manchester), or *Novocastrians* (Newcastle).

-Organizing rules into modules is useful for a couple of reasons.
-It allows for a logical separation of similar rules, which often require similar computational machinery to implement.
-It also allows users to include and exclude rules at a higher level of abstraction than an individual word or phrase.
-But people may wish to customise their linting rules at a level more finely grained than the submodule.
-It is unclear how to allow this without making that format for customisation painful to navigate, modify or comprehend.
+Organizing rules into modules is useful for two reasons.
+First, it allows for a logical separation of similar rules, which often require similar computational machinery to implement.
+Second, it allows users to include and exclude rules at a higher level of abstraction than that of an individual word or phrase.
+We note that people may wish to customize which linting rules are applied at a level more finely grained than the submodule, and it is an open challenge how best to allow this without making the format for customization painful to navigate, modify, and comprehend.

 :sc:`Rule templates`
 ^^^^^^^^^^^^^^^^^^^^